horseeyephil/ReactGradientCarousel/README.md

 # React Gradient Carousel
-This package is for a custom React button component that animates an attractive gradient shimmer animation upon hover.
+This package is for a custom React button component that animates an attractive gradient shimmer animation upon hover or clicking.

 The button takes an onClick prop as well as props for custom styling.